Telefonica/gymnos/docs/source/examples/howto-dataset.rst

 #####################################
-How to create a Dataset Handler
+How to create a Dataset
 #####################################

 To create a dataset you need to inherit from ``Dataset`` or its subclasses and implement some methods.